 Skip to main content

-Payroll is fiddly and there’s no margin for error.
-Without good payroll management, it’s easy to make mistakes that can result in disgruntled employees, fines and penalties, and reputational damage.
+Payroll is fiddly and there’s little to no margin for error.
+Without good payroll management, it’s easy to make costly mistakes that can result in disgruntled employees, fines and penalties, and reputational damage.

 1. Incorrect employee information